Egg fried rice

 9. Cook, stirring constantly, for 3 mins until the eggs are cooked through, then mix with the vegetables and rice.

-10. Mix in the Worcester sauce and serve.
+10. Mix in the soya sauce and serve.

 Top tips:

-• For extra flavour add Five spice powder with the Worcester or reduced salt light soy sauce.
+• Turn up the flavour: For extra flavour add a teaspoon of Five spice powder or Worcester sauce.
 Five-spice powder is a common ingredient in Chinese and Taiwanese cuisine.
 This Asian seasoning is a mixture of star anise, cloves, cinnamon, Sichuan (Szechuan) peppercorns, and fennel seeds.

-• Use frozen vegetables instead of fresh for a quick meal.
+• Save your pennies: Use frozen vegetables instead of fresh to reduce the cost.

 This recipe was adapted from a recipe for Egg fried rice, which was kindly donated by Tesco plc.